-Goose Island Brewing Co.
+- Goose Island Brewing Co.
 Chicago’s top-selling craft beer can be enjoyed in three O’Hare terminals.
-Goose Island’s superior, award-winning suds are on tap, including 312 Urban Wheat Ale, Honker’s Ale and Matilda.
-Typical pub grub, burgers, hot dogs, pizza and pastas, complement the brews.
+Goose Island’s superior, award-winning suds are on tap, including 312 Urban Wheat Ale, Honker’s Ale, and Matilda.
+Typical pub grub, burgers, hot dogs, pizza, and pasta complement the brews.
 Terminals 1-3

 Taxis are fairly plentiful, available on a first come, first serve basis and accessible from the lower level curbfront of every terminal outside baggage claim.
 Taxis all run on meters, and the average cost is approximately $35-$40 for a ride to downtown Chicago.
 Expect to pay at least twice that much if traveling during rush hours.
 Wheelchair accessible vehicles are available through United Dispatch at 800-281-4466.